4W4I5/Semester-7-Notes/IA/Finals Prep/Finals Prep Notes.md

 - **Vulnerability assessment processes** can serve many organizations as they attempt to balance the intrusiveness of vulnerability assessments with the need for a stable and productive production environment.

 > [!NOTE]
-> PT, IVA2, PSV, WVA, MVA, DVuln, RVuln, AoTR, Tr, VulnR, RR
+> PT, IVA2, PSV, W/MVA, D/RVuln, AoTR, Tr, VulnR, RR

 | **Aspect**                             | **Details**                                                                                                                                                                                                           |
 | -------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |